dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Provider aliases

-You can use the type name to specify a provider in configuration, but each provider defines a shorter *alias* that's easier to use.
+Each provider defines an *alias* that can be used in configuration in place of the fully qualified type name.
 For the built-in providers, use the following aliases:

 * Console
 * Debug